multinet-app/multinet-rfcs/0015-update_rfc_process/README.md

 RFCs can be settled in several ways.

-**Acceptance.** An RFC can be accepted as written (which includes mutually agreed-upon edits).

-1. Two reviewers provide a review approval.
+**Acceptance.** An RFC can be accepted as written (which includes mutually agreed-upon edits) with two reviewers providing review approval.
-2. The author changes the `Status` metadata item to `accepted`.

 **Rejection.** The RFC can be rejected if it does not fit into the larger aims of the project.